web-auth/webauthn-framework/doc/symfony-json-security/index.md

 Prior to the authentication of the user, you must get PublicKey Credential Request Options.
 To do so, send a POST request to the `options_path` configured above.
-The body of this request is a JSON object that must contain at least a `username` member with the name of the user being authenticated.
+The body of this request is a JSON object that must contain a `username` member with the name of the user being authenticated.

 **It is mandatory to set the Content-Type header to `application/json`**.

-Additionally, you can indicate whether the user should be verified or not using the member `userVerification"` with one of the following value: `preferred`, `required`, `discouraged` (default is `preferred`).

 Example:
 --------